Trial Attorney, Tony Piccuta, Files Auto Defect Product Liability Lawsuit Against Toyota

 The Injuries Caused by the Car Accident

 Both cars were severely damaged.
 The pictures showing the damage to the vehicles speak for themselves.
-Miraculously, the driver of the Mercedes was not severely injured and walked away from the crash virtually unscathed.
+Miraculously, the driver of the SUV was not severely injured and walked away from the crash virtually unscathed.
 The client was not nearly as lucky.
 He was catastrophically injured.
 He lost consciousness inside his vehicle and emergency responders had to remove him.
 He was then rushed to a trauma center and immediately put on critical care.

 At the hospital, the client was diagnosed with several serious injuries.
 The injuries included: a traumatic brain injury resulting in loss of function on the left side of his body and resulting mental impairment; fractured ribs; a collapsed lung; focal dissection of left renal artery with significant infraction; and a bilateral hemispheric ischemic stroke secondary to bilateral carotid artery dissection.
 The client required critical care for weeks and remained in the hospital for more than one month.
 The client was discharged once his condition stabilized to the point where he could go home.
 However, he left the hospital with serious cognitive impairment as a result of the car accident.

 The client is no longer able to take care of himself.
 His wife was forced to resign from her job as a quality control technician at a manufacturing plant.
 She now cares for the client twenty-four hours a day.
 The client is no longer able to perform typical activities of daily living.
 He can no longer drive, cook, clean or shop for himself.
 He also cannot enjoy any recreational activities and hobbies as he did before the collision.
 The car accident destroyed his life.

 The Auto Defect Claims Alleged in the Product Liability Case